Background

 Pathophysiology

 The usual rate of aqueous humor production and outflow is 2.5 µL/min.
-According to traditional teaching, in healthy human eyes, about 90% of aqueous humor exits through the conventional trabecular meshwork/juxtacanalicular/Schlemm canal/episcleral venous route.
-The remaining 10% exits via the uveoscleral outflow, where it crosses the ciliary body, sclera, or scleral openings to reach the suprachoroidal space.
+In healthy human eyes, most aqueous humor exits through the conventional trabecular meshwork/juxtacanalicular/Schlemm canal/episcleral venous route.
+The remaining 10-40% exits via the uveoscleral outflow, where it crosses the ciliary body, sclera, or scleral openings to reach the suprachoroidal space.
 Flow through the trabecular route ceases when IOP declines below the episcleral venous pressure, usually 9 mm Hg.
 Therefore, uveoscleral outflow predominates at low IOPs.

 Hypotony occurs when aqueous humor production does not keep pace with outflow.
 Outflow may be greater than usual, as seen with wound leak, overfiltering bleb, or cyclodialysis cleft.
 Conditions that decrease ciliary body function, such as iridocyclitis, hypoperfusion, or tractional ciliary body detachment, may cause inadequate aqueous humor production.
 Hypotony is also seen in association with rhegmatogenous retinal detachments and some altered osmotic states.